CPA Exam Pass Rates | [Updated for 2025]

 Frequently Asked Questions (FAQs)

-If you fail the CPA Exam, you can retake it as many times as you need until you pass.
-You must pass all 4 sections of the exam within a 30- or 36-month time frame, depending on your state.
+If you fail a section of the CPA Exam, you can retake it as many times as needed, but you must pass all 4 sections within a 30 or 36-month window, depending on your jurisdiction.
+Always check with your state board for specific timing rules.

 Read More About the CPA Exam